 "Like a war zone": Sacramento tourists escape deadly flames in Maui

-SACRAMENTO — The fires raging in Maui and other popular tourist towns in Hawaii have claimed six lives so far and damaged 271 structures.
+SACRAMENTO — 53 people are confirmed dead in wildfires that devastated Maui and popular tourist towns like Lahaina in Hawaii.

-Wind-driven flames are forcing tourists and locals to escape with some landing at Sacramento International Airport Wednesday night detailing moments they were surrounded by flames, wondering if they would make it out.
+Tourists arrived home to the Sacramento International Airport on Thursday night, grateful to be back but shaken after seeing such devastation.

+It was a nightmare of a vacation for families whose hearts are with those still in Hawaii.

 Cydney Doerres is another Sacramento resident who was in a race against time to get out of Maui.